 There seemed to be some confusion as to which people were to be present at the meeting to adopt Constitution and Bylaws, so Mrs. Burlingham wrote letters stating that all Republican women of the state were invited and were eligible to vote.

-The meeting was called for Saturday, June 7, 1930 to be held in the House of Representatives Room at Jefferson.
+The meeting was called for Saturday, June 7, 1930 to be held in the House of Representatives Room at the capital Jefferson City.
 The Constitution and Bylaws were adopted at that time.
 By 1938 the Missouri Federation of Republican Women had grown in numbers and in support throughout the state.

 At this time in its growth a group of concerned women from different areas were convinced that women could make a difference in party politics and in the management of government.
 Representatives from eleven states met in Chicago and formed the National Federation of Republican Women on September 23-24, 1938.
 The eleven states organized as Charter Members included California, Colorado, Connecticut, District of Columbia, Indiana, Maryland, Michigan, Missouri, Montana, New Jersey and Pennsylvania.